 Start using reusable bags

-Ah disposable bags, we use them once, we throw them away, and we simply don’t care who or what gets suffocated to death by accidentally eating one of them.
+Ah disposable bags, we use them once, throw them away, and don’t care who or what gets suffocated to death by accidentally eating one of them.
 Worth it, right? *sigh*.
 From now on, start using reusable bags available at almost every supermarket, or even make your own!

 Recycle your paper